ukmda/ukmda-dataprocessing/archive/server_setup/migratingBatchServer.md

 ```
 ## Mariadb database
+Find the mariadb config file (normally in /etc, might ber called `my.cnf`) and ensure that `bind-address` is set to `0.0.0.0`.
+The default on many installations is to bind to 127.0.0.1 which allows traffic only from localhost.
+The UKMON APIs access the database externally.
+After changing the config file, restart the database.

-Sudo to root and run the following to set a root password
+Now sudo to root and run the following to set a root password
 ``` bash
 mysql -u root -p
 ALTER USER 'root'@'localhost' IDENTIFIED VIA mysql_native_password USING PASSWORD('ROOTPASSWORD');